mithrandie/csvq/docs/_posts/2006-01-02-aggregate-functions.md

 Aggregate functions calculate groupd records retrieved by a select query.
 If records are not grouped, all records are dealt with as one group.

-If distinct option is specified, aggregate functions calculate only different values.
+If distinct option is specified, aggregate functions calculate only unique values.

 | name | description |
 | :- | :- |